Online Keys to Australian Tropical Rainforest Plants

 The Australian tropical rainforests contain over 2,700 species of higher plants, representing more than 10% of the Australian flora.
 These rainforests stretch from the lowland and montane tropical rainforests of northeast Queensland through to the drier and monsoonal rainforests of the Northern Territory and the Kimberley district of Western Australia.
 The rain forests of the Wet Tropics area of north east Queensland are the most species rich, with over 2,250 species.
 There is a decrease in species richness along the rainfall gradient to the monsoonal rainforests of Western Australia, where there are 362 species.

 Identify a plant online

-Two online keys are now available to facilitate the identification of this vast and diverse flora.
-The Australian Tropical Rain Forest Plants – Edition 6 and the Australian Tropical Rainforest Orchids are interactive multiple-entry identification and information systems, where the user decides which characters to choose based on the specimen in hand, and were launched in December 2010.
+Two online keys are available to facilitate the identification of this vast and diverse flora.
+The Australian Tropical Rain Forest Plants – Edition 8 and the Australian Tropical Rainforest Orchids are interactive multiple-entry identification and information systems, where the user decides which characters to choose based on the specimen in hand.

 “Australian Tropical Rainforest Plants” (the Rain Forest Key, or RFK) – the foremost identification and botanical guide to rainforest plants of northern Australia has reached a new milestone with the release of the eighth edition.
 For the first time the RFK is available as a mobile application which will enable use in the field without an internet connection.
 This tool gives everybody, from the enthusiastic amateur through to professional scientists, the power to identify rainforest plants occurring in tropical Australia, from Rockhampton to the Torres Strait and westward as far as the Kimberley Region of Western Australia.